Surrendering Your Pet

 Dog and cat surrenders are accepted on a space-available basis.

-- The pet MUST pass a health and temperament test before being admitted to our shelter to be made available for adoption
+- The pet MUST pass a health and temperament test before being admitted to our shelter, which takes approximately 30 minutes per animal.

 - A $25 donation is requested, but not required, upon surrender to help with the costs of caring for the pet